 Choosing which island to visit is always a tough decision, so it was nice to already have a game-plan created for us—and every minute of the 3-day wedding celebration was total perfection, so that was a plus as well 😊

-If you know the name of just one Greek island, it is probably Mykonos, as it’s one of the most popular for tourists.
+If you know the name of just one Greek island, it is probably Mykonos.
+It’s one of the most famous and really popular for tourists.
 Mykonos is famous for its whitewashed buildings, windmills, and never-ending parties.
 This is my second time visiting Mykonos, and while we had an amazing experience, it’s honestly not my favorite Greek island.

 (Right now my favorite island is Skiathos, but seeing as there are over 9000 Greek islands, that number 1 slot is certainly subject to change!)

 The best part of Mykonos (in my opinion) is the town.
 It’s like you’re walking around in a postcard the whole time you’re there.
 The stone streets, whitewashed buildings, blue shutters, lazy cats—so, so picturesque and classic “Greek Island.”

 The town is what made Mykonos so famous with tourists.
 That’s my guess at least.
 But there are a few downsides to extreme popularity:

 - Lots, and lots of people want to see Mykonos.
 That’s cool, and we were lucky to go at the end of the travel season so crowds were lighter.
 But the island and its narrow streets can become very congested during peak travel times (i.e. June-August).

 - The most in-demand locations are always more expensive.
 And Mykonos is no exception.
 Everything from hotels, to food, to beach beds will cost you more than many other islands. (and unjustifiably so, in my view).